Bankrate Inc. Fair Fund

 FTC v.
 Vemma

-The FTC reached a settlement with Vemma over its business practices.
+The Federal Trade Commission (FTC) reached a settlement with Vemma over its business practices.
 According to the FTC, Vemma misrepresented its business opportunity as a legitimate alternative to traditional employment and an easy path to financial freedom and a luxury lifestyle.
 The vast majority of affiliates lost money.
 Refund checks totaling more than $2.2 million were mailed to people who lost money to this alleged pyramid scheme in September 2019.
 Because there was still money in the fund, the FTC mailed 13,508 additional checks totaling more $430,000 to people who cashed their first check in January 2021.
+All checks have been distributed and are now void.

 VMA